zengin/microsoft-graph-docs/api-reference/beta/resources/group.md

 ## Properties

+> **Note:** The `resourceProvisioningOptions` property should not be used to determine the app that created a group and it may be deprecated at a future date.
+Instead use the `createdByAppId` property for the App ID of the app used to create the group.

 | Property	   | Type	|Description|
 |:---------------|:--------|:----------|
 |allowExternalSenders|Boolean| Indicates if people external to the organization can send messages to the group.
 Default value is **false**. <br><br>Returned only on $select. |